GuiguiBlocCraft/GuiguiBlocCraft/README.md

 ## Personnal project?

-My personnal project is a Discord bot, offering users to play music, to manage moderation with commands, and more...
+My personnal project is a Discord bot (dev in NodeJS), offering users to play music, to manage moderation with commands, and more...
 It's a public bot, so you can <a href="https://www.servgbc.fr/discord">invite him</a> (all is French ⚠️).

 ## Programming languages